Wheat: September quarter 2020

 World wheat prices to remain low, Australian prices to converge

-Mostly favourable seasonal conditions in major wheat-producing countries are forecast to result in record high world wheat production of around 767 million tonnes, a marginal increase from 2019–20.
-Increased production is forecast in Argentina, Australia, Canada and Kazakhstan.
-Despite production in the Russian Federation being forecast to increase year-on-year, the forecast has continued to be lowered as seasonal conditions deteriorate.
-Production in the European Union, United States and Ukraine is forecast to decline from 2019–20 levels.
-This is due to less favourable seasonal conditions, particularly in France—the European Union's biggest wheat producer.
+Mostly favourable seasonal conditions in major wheat-producing countries are forecast to result in record high world wheat production of around 764 million tonnes, a marginal increase from 2019–20.
+Increased production is forecast in Australia, Canada, China, India, Kazakhstan and the Russian Federation.
+Production in the European Union, United States and Ukraine is forecast to fall in 2020–21 due to less favourable seasonal conditions – particularly in the European Union where production is forecast to fall by 19%.

-Australian wheat production is forecast to increase by 76% in 2020–21 to 26.7 million tonnes.
+Australian wheat production is forecast to increase by 91% in 2020–21 to 29 million tonnes.
 If realised, this will be the biggest wheat crop Australia has produced since the record high of 2016–17.
-The area planted to wheat is forecast to increase following an excellent start to the winter cropping season in New South Wales, Victoria and parts of South Australia.
-Conditions in Queensland and Western Australia have been less favourable.
-A later start to the season is not unusual in Western Australia and it has not limited production in recent years.
-A positive outlook for winter rainfall is contributing to forecasts of better yields in 2020–21 compared to the drought-affected 2019–20 crop.
+An excellent start to the winter cropping season in New South Wales, Queensland, Victoria and parts of South Australia resulted in an increase in the area planted to winter crops.
+Despite July rainfall being below average across Victoria, South Australia and Western Australia, timely August rainfall has meant that crops have excellent potential heading into spring.
+Conditions in New South Wales have been ideal, but conditions in Queensland have been less favourable.
+Seasonal conditions to date, and a positive outlook for spring rainfall, are forecast to result in better yields in 2020–21.
+In New South Wales, yields are expected to be significantly above average.

 Australian exports to recover from drought-affected lows

-Continued growth in world food and industrial wheat use, in line with population growth, is expected to support demand for Australian wheat in export markets.
-However, uncertainty about the adverse effect of COVID–19 on global demand for high-value foods made from flour may constrain growth in demand for higher-value milling wheats.
-South-East Asian wheat imports have more than doubled over the past 10 years.
-This reflects rapidly expanding populations, increased incomes (higher demand for western-style bakery products) and an increase in intensive livestock production.
+World food and industrial wheat use are expected to continue to increase, in line with population growth.
+This is likely to support demand for Australian wheat in export markets.
+However, uncertainty about the adverse effects of COVID-19on global demand for high-value foods made from flour may constrain growth in the demand for higher-value milling wheats.
+This uncertainty extends to some of Australia's major markets.
+For example, in South-East Asia wheat imports have more than doubled over the past 10 years.
+Before the pandemic, rapidly expanding populations and increased incomes in the region drove up demand for western-style bakery products, and an increase in intensive livestock production increased demand for feed wheat.
 However, with economic growth forecast to slow in 2020, growth in imports is likely to slow or may even fall, particularly for imports of higher-quality milling wheat and feed wheat.